Please save the date for the CCSA’s Annual UK Conference, CCUS 2025, taking place on the 14th – 15th October at the QEII in London.

 The format

-The event will be hold in person at the Nhow Bloom Brussels Hotel, with 200+ delegates expected for in-person attendance.
+The event will be held in person at the Nhow Bloom Brussels Hotel, with 200+ delegates expected for in-person attendance.

 The conference agenda will include panel sessions and networking opportunities throughout the day – including a 1-hour lunch break and networking drinks at the end of the programme.